dailydotdev/daily/CONTRIBUTING.md

 ### Commit Messages

 We follow [Angular's commit message guidlines][commit].
 This leads to more readable messages and automatic change log generation.

+Once again, thank you for joining our journey and good luck contributing :pray:

 [coc]: https://github.com/dailynowco/daily/blob/master/CODE_OF_CONDUCT.md